wojnosystems/vsql_engine/README.md

 ## Who this module is for

-This module is used in the various database implementations for vsql, or rather, it can be.
-This is a factory-model that will allow middleware to build and execute requests through the vsql interfaces.
-This module is not intended to be used by "normal" developers who just want to make calls to databases.
-This is intended for people who wish to make drivers or middleware for those drivers and those who are using those drivers to inject middleware into their database calls.
+This module is for any developer who said: "Middleware is great for web servers, I sure wish I had that for my database!"
+This module includes a framework that conforms to the interface as defined in: https://github.com/wojnosystems/vsql and allows you to inject middleware whenever calls are made.
+You can alter the query before they are run, or after you get the results.

+Potential uses (or at least the ones I needed):

+ * Query Logging
+ * Begin + Commit/Rollback tracking (be sure transactions are ended to avoid leaking resources)
+ * Prepare + Close tracking (be sure transactions are ended to avoid leaking resources)
+ * Global caching with Redis/Memcache

 # What does this module do?

-This module implements the https://github.com/wojnosystems/vsql interfaces using Go's database/sql package.
-It also provides a mechanism to inject callbacks for certain events:
+This module implements the https://github.com/wojnosystems/vsql interfaces, but instead of actually making database calls, it simply implements the interface and provides a way to plug into the interfaces calls.
+If you wish to use a database implementation, another module provides that for you using Go's standard database/sql package

  * Global (applies to all, is set when the engine started)
  * Begin (transaction)